christian-dl/BaseballDataProjects/README.md

 The first model used 3 training sets using the first 5 years as test sets 2002-2006 to start the model.
 From the 2.76 root mean squared error the model is predicting better than a random guess.

-To imporve the prediction on the 2nd model, the algorithm is given the previous year's performance from a single player to predict the following year.
+To imporve the prediction on the 2nd model, the algorithm is given the previous year's performance from a single player to predict the following year's performance.
 The 2.67 root mean squared error is better than the first model.

+## Improvements to the model
+* Use Minor League data to predict rookie season
+* Find a way to adjust for injured players season since model only uses players with a minmum of 200 at bats